Pentair plc

 What are the main risks of holding PNR?

-Of course.
-Based on the provided information, here is a professional risk assessment for holding PNR stock, ordered by importance and covering distinct risk dimensions.
+Based on the provided information, here are the key risks of holding PNR stock, ordered by importance:

 What is the price forecast for PNR in 2026?